forgotten-pillar/fp-notes/content/doctrine/the-son/underived-life/underived-meaning.md

 Did you catch it?
 In Jesus our life is derived.
 Why?
 Because we are like **_“a streamlet from the fountain of life.”_** Thus our life is something we receive that the Giver takes back again unto Himself (if the Giver so chooses).
 We are **_“wholly dependent on Him”_** and the second that stops we no longer exist.
 This is just like a stream derived from a fountain.
 Our life is drawn from the life of God, receiving from a source by a regular conveyance.
 The Son of God, however, is actually a fountain unto Himself.
 Thus He is not derived but actually has self-perpetuating life in Himself.

 > [!important] However
 > The fact that Christ's life does not depends, nor it streams from the Father, does not negate the fact that Christ originally received it from His Father.
-See [[Original, Unborrowed, Underived Life]]
+See [[original-unborrowed-underived-life]]